GiGurra/heisenberg/README.md

 Building a simple object persistence layer or routing service where only a subset of information needs to be parsed?
 No problem - Just specify those fields you're interested in.

+Got some FancyType class that you don't want to convert to a Heisenberg type but still want to have in some of your Heisenberg fields?
+Just provide a MapDataProducer[FancyType] and MapDataParser[FancyType] and you're good to go!

 The name Heisenberg comes from wanting to observe as little of the data as possible, so as to not constrain whoever has the real model/definition of the data and let them evolve their model freely.